Cockapoo Rescue: What You Need To Know

 - Use the list of dog shelters below that accept small and mixed breed dogs (UK only)

 - Search classified advertisements

-1. List of rescue centres and dog shelters most likely to adopt and re-home a cockapoo dog
+List of Cockapoo rescue centres and dog shelters most likely to adopt and re-home a cockapoo dog

 You need to be aware that there are no specific Cockapoo shelters in the UK or the USA.
 There are dog shelters however that accept small, mix-breed dogs (which a Cockapoo is).
 I have compiled a list of over 100 shelters and grouped them into regions- just click on the region to find a shelter near you and ask if they have a Cockapoo.

 - Midlands & East Anglia

 All shelters want to ensure their dogs are going to a good home.
 They won’t mind you phoning up and asking if they have cockapoo dog as they want to place every dog in the right home.
 If you know that a cockapoo is going to suit your lifestyle it shows you have considered your circumstances and the type of dog you can manage.
 Most rescue dogs are at least 6 months old and you should be prepared to: